 The Municipality shall use its best efforts to identify, protect, conserve and enhance its heritage resources.
-Development and redevelopment which is sensitive to heritage resources, which incorporates and utilizes heritage resources and which is in harmony with heritage resources shall be encouraged.
+Development and site alteration shall not be permitted on lands containing archaeological resources or areas of archaeological potential unless significant archaeological resources have been conserved.
+Development and redevelopment which is sensitive to heritage resources, which incorporates and utilizes heritage resources, and which is in harmony with heritage resources shall be encouraged.